-Group collaboration rooms are designed to host or participate in videoconferences, virtual meetings or trainings, or digital editing and design project development.
+Group collaboration rooms are designed for patrons to host or participate in videoconferences, virtual meetings or trainings, or for digital editing and design project development.

-Priority for reserving the use of Studio 300 audio/video production spaces and group collaboration rooms is given in accordance with Fountaindale Public Library's Meeting Room Policy.
-Studio 300 computers and audiovisual equipment (for loan on and offsite) are available to Fountaindale library cardholders and access card holders in good standing on a first-come, first-served basis.
+Priority for reserving the use of Studio 300 audio/video production spaces and group collaboration rooms is given in accordance with Fountaindale Public Library’s Meeting Room Policy.
+Studio 300 computers and audiovisual equipment (for loan on and off site) are available to Fountaindale library cardholders and access card holders in good standing on a first-come, first served basis.

-The cardholder will be asked to sign a waiver upon each individual use of production spaces or collaboration rooms within Studio 300.
+The cardholder will be asked to sign a checkout form upon each individual use of equipment, production spaces or collaboration rooms.

-Reservations are encouraged for library cardholders and access card holders, and required for non-resident cardholders, for the use of Studio 300's production spaces and group collaboration rooms up to 90 days from the current date in session lengths of up to four hours, with a maximum of eight hours per month per cardholder depending on room and equipment availability.
+Reservations are encouraged for library cardholders and access card holders, and required for non-resident cardholders, for the use of Studio 300’s production spaces and group collaboration rooms up to 90 days from the current date in session lengths of up to four hours, with a maximum of eight hours per month per cardholder depending on room and equipment availability.
 Individual members of a group may not ask for use of the room as a new group to gain extra time when the group is substantially the same as the original group.

 Fountaindale library cardholders and access card holders are also invited to contact or visit Studio 300 to request drop in use of dedicated equipment, computers, production spaces and collaboration rooms, where availability will be reviewed.
 Non-resident cardholders are not permitted drop in use of Studio 300 spaces or non-circulating equipment and must reserve spaces and non-circulating equipment a minimum of 72 hours in advance.

 Rooms may not be left unattended while reserved and in use.
 If the responsible cardholder leaves a reserved space unattended without notifying Studio 300 staff (even if others are present in their group), the reservation will be immediately forfeited and future reservations may be denied.